LLNL/Juqbox.jl/docs/src/installation.md

 This environment variable tells Julia to look for `Project.toml` files in your current or parent directory.

-Start julia and type `]` to enter the package manager
+Start julia and type `]` to enter the package manager.
+Then do:
 - (@v1.5) pkg> add  https://github.com/LLNL/Juqbox.jl.git
 - (@v1.5) pkg> precompile
 - (@v1.5) pkg> test Juqbox